ChongjieSi/ChongjieSi.github.io/content/full-publications/2025-ICLR-LoRA-Dash/index.md

   - Hanspeter Pfister
   - Wei Shen

-date: "2024-09-02T00:00:00Z"
+date: "2025-01-23T00:00:00Z"
 doi: ""

 # Schedule page publish date (NOT publication's date).
-publishDate: "2024-09-02T00:00:00Z"
+publishDate: "2025-01-23T00:00:00Z"

 # Publication type.
 # Accepts a single type but formatted as a YAML list (for Hugo requirements).
 # Enter a publication type from the CSL standard.
-publication_types: ["article"]
+publication_types: paper-conference

 # Publication name and optional abbreviated publication name.
-publication: ""
+publication: "The Thirteenth International Conference on Learning Representations"
-publication_short: "<b>Arxiv</b>"
+publication_short: "<b>ICLR</b>"

 abstract: Large language models demonstrate impressive performance on downstream tasks, yet requiring extensive resource consumption when fully fine-tuning all parameters.
 To mitigate this, Parameter Efficient Fine-Tuning (PEFT) strategies, such as LoRA, have been developed.
-In this paper, we delve into the concept of task-specific directions--critical for transitioning large models from pre-trained states to task-specific enhancements in PEFT.
+In this paper, we delve into the concept of task-specific directions (TSDs)—critical for transitioning large models from pretrained states to task-specific enhancements in PEFT.
 We propose a framework to clearly define these directions and explore their properties, and practical utilization challenges.
-We then introduce a novel approach, LoRA-Dash, which aims to maximize the impact of task-specific directions during the fine-tuning process, thereby enhancing model performance on targeted tasks.
+We then introduce a novel approach, LoRA-Dash, which aims to maximize the impact of TSDs during the fine-tuning process, thereby enhancing model performance on targeted tasks.
 Extensive experiments have conclusively demonstrated the effectiveness of LoRA-Dash, and in-depth analyses further reveal the underlying mechanisms of LoRA-Dash.

 # Summary.
 An optional shortened abstract.
 summary: A PEFT article which dives into the power of task-specific directions.